 Another theory which is linked to a particular historical time and place is the theory of Chinese dynasties.
 This is the theory, held by Chinese historians for almost 2000 years, that China goes through a dynastic cycle: first there is a strong centralized state; the emperor or state leader has high prestige and legitimacy; then the state becomes corrupt, the officials become ineffective, tax collection weakens, bandits appear inside the borders and foreign enemies outside become more troublesome.
 Eventually the state falls into disintegration; but then one of these small states becomes stronger; it conquers and unifies the rest, and starts a new dynasty.
 In some respects this is a strong theory, at least for the period from the Han dynasty up through the Qing dynasty, and some think perhaps even later.
 However we may ask: does this theory apply only to China?
 Are there no general principles which apply equally to China and to other states?
 The Roman Empire, for example, expanded and then collapsed, but it never was reconstituted as a new empire; instead it broke into pieces that have never been reunited.
 In the Warring States period for about 500 years before the Han dynasty, there was no dynastic cycle but instead there were many states in north China which acted according to Balance of Power theory; whenever one of these states became strong enough to threaten to conquer all the others, a coalition formed against it which prevented its expansion.
-Accordingly we must ask, why should Chinese dynastic cycles begin at a particular time in history?
+Why should Chinese dynastic cycles begin at a particular time in history?
 And does the principle of a dynastic cycle come to an end, once China becomes part of the larger global world of the 20th and 21st centuries?

-I will return shortly to these questions about China.
-First let me introduce 2 theories which help explain all of these historical changes, including the situation of the world today.
+Historical questions about the deep past such as cycles in China, as well as contemporary questions about the trajectory of the US military policy in its period of world hegemony, and about the prospects for international law, all hinge upon a more thorough understanding of the conditions of relations among states.
+Here I will summarize two theories which help explain all of these historical changes, including the situation of the world today.
 First is the geopolitical theory of the state; and the second is the theory of bureaucratization as basis for formal law.
 Both theories develop from classic analysis by Max Weber, but have been taken much further by recent historical sociologists.